EnjoinHQ/hopfield/README.md

   .template()
   .enum("The category of the message.");

-// easily define functions for LLMs to call (converted into JSON schema) const classifyMessage = hopfield.function({
+// define functions for LLMs to call, with Zod validations const classifyMessage = hopfield.function({
   name: "classifyMessage",
   description: "Triage an incoming support message.",